express-rate-limit/express-rate-limit/readme.md

 > `boolean | Object`

-When enabled, a set of validation checks are run on the first request to detect common misconfigurations with proxies, etc. Prints an error to the console if any issue is detected.
+When enabled, a set of validation checks are run at creation and on the first request to detect common misconfigurations with proxies, etc. Prints an error to the console if any issue is detected.

 Automatically disables after the first request is processed.